Jeffawe/PythonHangmanGame/README.md

   </a>
 </div>
 <br>

 This project is a web-based implementation of the classic Hangman game built using Python and Flask.
-Check out the live demo of the Hangman game [here](https://jeffawe-hangman.vercel.app).
+Check out the live demo of the [Hangman game](https://jeffawe-hangman.vercel.app).

 ## Purpose